ec-coding/ec-coding/README.md

   </a> -->
 </p>

-<h3 align="center">Hi, I'm Edwin and I am an experienced software engineer with a background in both full-stack development and DevSecOps.
+<h3>Hi, I'm Edwin and I am an experienced software engineer with a background in both full-stack development and DevSecOps.
 My enduring aim is to stay well-adapted to new technologies and research their impacts on modern web development and software automation.
 Please feel free to reach out if you have any questions!</h3>
 <br/>
 <h2 align="center">Languages and Technologies</h2>
 <p align="center">